teogabrielofc/kinectforwindows_codeplex/README.md

-# kinectforwindows_codeplex
+# Reupload do Kinect For Windows CodePlex

-Kinect for Windows reupload.
+Esse é um reupload do CodePlex do Kinect for Windows já que a Microsoft tirou o Codeplex do ar.